 Goog’s Track heads north from Ceduna to the Trans-Australian Railway at Malbooma.
 It transverses through the Yumbarra Conservation Park and Yellabinna Regional Reserve.
-There are about 363 sand hill crossings as well as rocky sections and areas of dense mallee scrub.
+There are easy walking tracks, about 363 sand hill dunnarts, as well as rocky outcrops and areas of dense mallee scrub.

 Goog had a property called Lone Oak just north of Ceduna and had the idea of making a road from his property through to railway siding at Tarcoola to benefit the farming community in the region.
 He was also keen to explore this area so in 1973 he commenced building a road northwards.

 The 4WD was built from spares from the farm and work on the road was only conducted on weekends.
 The whole family were involved nearly every weekend for almost three years and one could only imagine how hard and dirty the work was for them.
 This included driving the bulldozer, bringing up fuel and equipment in the rebuilt 4WDs and clearing stumps and loose sticks.

 There are also numerous other campsites between the dunes alongside the track, but I believe you are only supposed to camp at the designated sites.
-Googs Lake is only spot with facilities with a new pit toilet and some picnic tables.
+Googs Lake is the only spot with facilities with a new pit toilet and some picnic tables.

-Googs track starts at Ceduna which is a great place to stock up on supplies and fuel.
-The Ceduna tourism centre has plenty of information about the area and is worth calling in to get some first-hand information on the current conditions.
+Googs track starts at Ceduna, which is a great place to stock up on supplies and fuel.
+The Ceduna tourism centre has plenty of information about the area and the local wildlife and is worth calling to get some first-hand information on the current conditions.

 Start of Googs Track

 You will also observe the dunes getting progressively larger the further north you head.
 There is plenty of scrub in this section of the track, and a feature of Googs Track is the anticipation of what is coming up next as you climb each dune.
 The next major attraction is the memorials to John (Goog) Denton and Martin (Dinger) Denton at the turnoff to Googs Lake.

-Once back on Googs Track the sandhills start to get larger as the track enters the Yellabinna Regional Reserve.
+Once back on Googs Track, the sand hills start to get larger as the track enters the Yellabinna Regional Reserve.
 Many of the larger dunes have approaches that have unfortunately been dug up by vehicles spinning wheels so it is quite slow and bumpy at times.
-You may have some lost momentum, but the traction is generally pretty good so providing you have dropped your tyre pressures down and take it nice and easy these dues shouldn’t pose any problems.
+You may have some lost momentum, but the traction is generally pretty good so providing you have lower tyre pressures and take it nice and easy these dues shouldn’t pose any problems.